fcrozatier/champagne/README.md

 - Leave feedbacks to help creators improve.
 Creators can access their feedbacks at the end
 - Flag inappropriate entries.
 Admins can review the flagged entries and unflag them
 - Deadlines: Sign-up and vote forms are disabled on given dates
-- Run a [PageRank](https://en.wikipedia.org/wiki/PageRank) algorithm to rank the entries
+- Runs a [PageRank](https://en.wikipedia.org/wiki/PageRank) algorithm to rank the entries

 The numbers are configurable.
 See [configuration](#configuration) below for details.